 The new trailer for the latest Star Trek movie just arrived…

-I didn’t find myself particularly enthused after trailer one on account of the peculiar music choice and generally not being a trekkie.
-Trailer two is better.
-Though, of course, trekkies will love it far more
+I didn’t find myself particularly enthused after trailer one, on account of the peculiar music choice and me generally not being a ‘trekkie’ / massive Star Trek fan.
+However, trailer two is better and I’m certain trekkies will likeit even more than I do.

 Chris Pine, Zoe Saldana, Idris Elba, Zachary Quinto, Sofia Boutella and Simon Pegg star whilst Justin Lin directs.